Loose Threads and In-betweens

 It was something about having “broken up with” ‘Key, something about proving it had been the right decision—and something about the related fact that his entire chest hurt like he was having a full scale heart attack, so a narcotic stood half a chance of actually feeling like medicine.

 “Shit, bro, you don’t have any on you, do you?”
 Nick asked hurriedly; “You can't bring that shit in here, man.”
 He’d frozen with his hand still on the open door, his brown eyes wide and nervous.
-Kohao’s lips twisted downward; his hands shook.
+Kato’s lips twisted downward; his hands shook.
 He willed his voice not to.

 No. I haven’t bought any yet, that's why I’m telling you to talk me out of it.”